Skip to main content

 Adventure and sport

 • Be at one with nature as you saddle up for a horse ride with the Riding for the Disabled Association (RDA).
-There are over 430 centres dotted across the UK.
+There are over 450 centres dotted across the UK.
 Head to the Mount Pleasant location near Bridgend for ponies that are specifically trained to respond via voice.
-The centre is accessible and has a specialist mounting block, tackle which are adapted for riders who, for example, can only use one hand.
+The centre is accessible and has a specialist mounting block, tack which is adapted for riders who, for example, can only use one hand.
 Those who can’t ride can still get involved grooming and handling the ponies instead at this calm and tranquil setting.

 Outdoors and nature

-• There is one notable section of the Wales Coast Path in South Wales, the Newport Wetlands Centre Nature Walk.
-Found within the Newport Wetlands Centre, take the 3 mile (5km) accessible Nature Walk from the Visitor Centre towards a section of the Wales Coast Path.
+• There is one notable section of the Wales Coast Path in south Wales, the Newport Wetlands Centre Nature Walk.
+Found within the Newport Wetlands Centre, take the three-mile (5km) accessible Nature Walk from the Visitor Centre towards a section of the Wales Coast Path.
 Look out for the 120-year-old East Usk Lighthouse and the sculpture trail.

 History and heritage